turnerk/GooFit/README.md

  * a compiler supporting OpenMP
 * If building for MPI:
  * Tested with MVAPICH 2.0, 3.0
-  * Uses MPI_CXXFLAGS and MPI_LIBS environment variables to conta
+  * Uses MPI_CXXFLAGS and MPI_LIBS environment variables to contain the paths for compilation and runtime libraries

 Installation